canwe/blog/_posts/2011-10-30-rock-paper-scissors-and-bombs.md

   - Web
 ---

 Last Saturday, I was bored.
 So, thought of writing a game in JavaScript using HTML5 and CSS3 techniques.
-And thats howÂ *[Rock Paper Scissors and Bombs][1] *came to life.
+And thats how *[Rock Paper Scissors and Bombs][1] *came to life.

  [1]: http://veerasundar.com/rock-paper-scissors/ "Rock Paper Scissors and Bombs - Online game"